Lenstra elliptic-curve factorization: Explanation

 If p and q are two prime divisors of n, then y^{2} = x^{3} + ax + b (mod n) implies the same equation also modulo p and modulo q.
 These two smaller elliptic curves with the $\boxplus$-addition are now genuine groups.
 If these groups have Np and Nq elements, respectively, then for any point P on the original curve, by Lagrange's theorem, k > 0 is minimal such that $kP=\infty$ on the curve modulo p implies that k divides Np; moreover, $N_p P=\infty$.
 The analogous statement holds for the curve modulo q.
 When the elliptic curve is chosen randomly, then Np and Nq are random numbers close to p + 1 and q + 1, respectively (see below).
 Hence it is unlikely that most of the prime factors of Np and Nq are the same, and it is quite likely that while computing eP, we will encounter some kP that is ∞ modulo p but not modulo q, or vice versa.
 When this is the case, kP does not exist on the original curve, and in the computations we found some v with either gcd(v,p) = p or gcd(v, q) = q, but not both.
 That is, gcd(v, n) gave a non-trivial factor of n.

 ECM is at its core an improvement of the older p − 1 algorithm.
 The p − 1 algorithm finds prime factors p such that p − 1 is b-powersmooth for small values of b.
 For any e, a multiple of p − 1, and any a relatively prime to p, by Fermat's little theorem we have a^{e} ≡ 1 (mod p).
 Then gcd(a^{e} − 1, n) is likely to produce a factor of n.
 However, the algorithm fails when p − 1 has large prime factors, as is the case for numbers containing strong primes, for example.

 ECM gets around this obstacle by considering the group of a random elliptic curve over the finite field Zp, rather than considering the multiplicative group of Zp which always has order p − 1.

 The order of the group of an elliptic curve over Zp varies (quite randomly) between p + 1 − 2√p and p + 1 + 2√p by Hasse's theorem, and is likely to be smooth for some elliptic curves.
 Although there is no proof that a smooth group order will be found in the Hasse-interval, by using heuristic probabilistic methods, the Canfield–Erdős–Pomerance theorem with suitably optimized parameter choices, and the L-notation, we can expect to try L[√2/2, √2] curves before getting a smooth group order.
 This heuristic estimate is very reliable in practice.

-An example
+Example usage

 The following example is from Trappe & Washington (2006), with some details added.